dingotiles/dingo-postgresql-release/README.md

     - tag="{{.Name}}"
 ```

+For example, for [papertrail](https://papertrailapp.com) you can get your host:port details from https://papertrailapp.com/systems/setup; or can register a new syslog endpoint at https://papertrailapp.com/systems/new.

-Then include the file in your `make_manifest` command to build your BOSH deployment manifest.
+Then append the file in your `make_manifest` command (from above) to build your BOSH deployment manifest.

 ```
 ./templates/make_manifest warden upstream templates/services-cluster.yml templates/jobs-etcd.yml \